grahamkatana/books_rag/README.md

 happens to be on your system Python.
 Adding a new dependency later is `uv add <package>`, which updates both `pyproject.toml` and `uv.lock`.

-`docker compose up -d --build` is genuinely the whole stack now: Qdrant on `:6333`, Postgres on `:5432`, the API on `:8000`, and the frontend on `:3000`.
+`docker compose up -d --build` is the whole stack: Qdrant on `:6333`, Postgres on `:5432`, the API on `:8000`, the frontend on `:3000`, and the logging stack (Loki `:3100`, Grafana `:3001`) -- see "Logging & observability" below.
 Open `http://localhost:3000` and log in with the admin credentials printed in the `api` container's logs on first boot -- **`docker compose logs api | grep -A3 "admin user"`** to find them if you missed them scrolling by.
 See "Authentication & the admin panel" below for the full picture, including why you should rotate that